trilio-demo/tvk-ui-permissions/README.md

   ```

 3. Create a Cluster-wide RoleBinding for your created ClusterRole
   a.
 Here we use an oath provider and so we used the system:authenticated:oauth group.
-You can use a different group based on your provider.
+In the case that you are using a different provider, find the group based on your provider.

 ```
 kind: RoleBinding